cphartman/super-awakening/docs/super-awakening/README.md

 Load the rom file into the [Super Links Awakening Emulator.](https://cphartman.github.io/projects/super-links-awakening/)

 ## New Gameplay Features
-* 🗡 Sword always equipped to `B` button
+* 🗡 Sword equipped to `B` button
-* ⛨ Shield always equipped to `A` button
+* ⛨ Shield equipped to `A` button
-* 💣 Weapon inventory equipped to `X` and `Y` buttons
+* 💣 Items equipped to `X` and `Y` buttons
-* 🏹 Switch weapon inventory with `R` and `L` buttons
+* 🏹 Switch items with `R` and `L` buttons
-* 💼 Customizable inventory system
+* 💼 Custom item inventory system

 ![Super Controller Diagram](controller-gameplay.svg)

-### Customizable Inventory System
+### Custom Item Inventory System
-Use the pause menu to build a custom inventory.
-The inventory is used when toggling hotkey weapons.
+Use the shoulder buttons to quickly change though the items in your inventory.
+Create a custom inventory of items to use in gameplay.

 ### Gameplay Controls
-The sword and shield are automatically equiped to the A and B buttons.
-There are 2 hotkey items available with the X and Y buttons.
-The items currently equiped to the hotkeys are displayed on screen in place of the original A/B items.
+The sword and shield are automatically equipped to `A` and `B`.
+There are 2 different items equipped to `X` and `Y` .
+The items currently equipped are displayed on screen during gameplay.
+Use the shoulder buttons to change either equipped item.
-* Press R to toggle hotkey X to the next inventory slot item.
+* Press `L` to change the item in `Y`
-* Press L to toggle hotkey Y to the next inventory slot item.
+* Press `R` to change the item in `X`
-* Use R+X or R+Y to the previous inventory slot item.
+* Use `L+Y` or `R+X` change to previous item

 ### Pause / Inventory Menu Controls
+The pause menu allows you to create your inventory.
+Your inventory is used during gameplay to change between items.

-The inventory menu allows you to configure up to 10 inventory slots.
-Each inventory slot can have a different weapon or no weapon.
-The inventory slots set which weapons are available when R or L is pressed during gameplay.
+Your inventory has 10 different slots.
+Each slot can have a different item.
+A slot can also be set empty.
-* Use arrow keys to select an inventory slot.
+* Use `arrow keys` to select a slot.
-* Press R to change selected inventory slot to next item.
+* Press `R` to change selected slot to the next item.
-* Press L to change selected inventory slot to the previous item.
+* Press `L` to change selected slot to the previous item.

 ## How?
-`Super Game Boy` exposes up to 4 controller inputs to `Game Boy` games.
-This feature enabled local multiplayer via `Super Game Boy` for games like `Street Fighter 2` or `Bomberman`.
+The `Super Game Boy` exposes up to [4 controller inputs](https://gbdev.io/pandocs/Joypad_Input.html#usage-in-sgb-software) to the `Game Boy` system.
+This feature enabled local multiplayer with the `Super Game Boy` for some games.

 | Street Fighter 2 | Bomberman |
 | ---- | ---- |
 | ![Street Fighter 2](streetfighter2_sgb_enhanced.png) | ![Bomberman](bombermap_sgb_enhanced.png) |

 The romhack takes advantage of this functionality by configuring a single IRL controller to use buttons for both `Super Game Boy` controllers inputs.
 This double the number of inputs available for the game to use.
-The romhack implementes custom functionality  the additional player2 inputs.
+The romhack implements custom functionality for the additional player2 inputs.

 ## Setup

 * This romhack must be played using a `Super Game Boy`
-* Controller 1 and Controller 2 inputs for the `Super Game Boy` should both map to a single IRL controller
+* `Super Game Boy` Controller 1 and Controller 2 should both map to a single `IRL controller`.

 ### Controller Mapping

-**IRL Controller** is the the real life controller used to play the game.  **SGB Controller** is the input in to the `Super Game Boy`.
-Note that the `A` and `B` buttons on the GB Controller not mapped.
+`IRL Controller` is the physical controller used to play the romhack.  `SGB Controller` is the virtual controller input for the `Super Game Boy` system.

 | IRL Controller  | SGB Controller | SGB Button |
 | ------------- | ------------- | ------------- |